Banshy-Store/banshy-store-documentation/doc_portal/getting-started/dlcs.md

 - If a DLC seems missing, check your orders then contact support with proof of purchase.

 ## Media
-- Screenshots: [Placeholder – DLC section on the product page]
+- Screenshots: [Placeholder – DLC section on the script page]